-She studied photography in the total immersion program at the Maine Photographic Workshops for a year and a half.
-After living and breathing photography non-stop she opened her own studio in DC.
+She studied photography in the total immersion program at the Maine Photographic Workshops for a year and a half, then opened her own studio in DC.
 She began her career photographing for galleries and artists, before switching to weddings.

-She got her first camera at age 6.
-It was a gift from her grandmother to celebrate her first art show: 2 crayon drawings selected for the Royal Ontario Museum’s Childrens’ Exhibition 1964.
-She made her first dog photo of her new puppy under the Christmas tree when she was 7.
+Her first camera at age 6 was a gift from her grandmother to celebrate having two crayon drawings in the Royal Ontario Museum’s Children’s Exhibition 1964.
+Her first dog photo was of her new puppy under the Christmas tree when she was 7.

 Melissa has used many cameras and film sizes: 110, 126, 2 1/4, 4x5, pinhole camera, underwater, rangefinder, SLR, push button digital, DSLR.
 She has lugged around Metz flash power packs, Speedotron studio strobes, and Lowell Tota-lights.
 Her favorite combination is 35mm Leica R6 all manual camera with the 90mm lens.
 Today she uses Canon 1DX, Sony RX100V, GoPro, iPhone and occasionally borrows a Hasselblad X1D.